jfrome1/NTW2029/src/content/docs/course-ntw2029/general-info/conferences.md

 ---

-I'll have at least three  individual with each student this semester.
+I'll have at least three individual conferences with each student this semester.
 Conferences in this course are usually conducted via Zoom at this link: <https://nus-sg.zoom.us/j/2503945161>.
 If you have difficulties joining, email me to let me know what's going on.

 Please follow these guidelines to avoid distractions during the conference: